 So, Where Is The Lead Coming From?

 Many U.S. companies have stopped using them voluntarily, but there are no regulations in place that restrict the use of lead.
-In other words, the brand new tubs at your local hardware store may be laced with lead. (source 1, source 2, source 3)
+In other words, the brand new tubs at your local hardware store may contain lead.
+(Vermont Housing & Conservation Board, Dallas News, Hudson Valley Parent)

 Ironically, as I type this a brand new tub is being installed in my bathroom.
-Though I’ve done what I can to ensure that it is unlikely to contain lead (it is made by a U.S. company and has a base of steel rather than cast iron), after it turns three years old I will be checking it every six months just to make sure.
+Though I’ve done what I can to ensure that it is unlikely to contain lead (it is made by a U.S. company and has a base of steel rather than cast iron), after it turns three years old I will be checking it every six months just to make sure that as the finish wears no lead is coming through.

 What To Do If You Find Lead

-I am not an expert on lead in the home, but I did find several suggestions for dealing with it’s presence in researching this post that I wanted to pass along.
+I am not an expert on lead in the home, but I did find several suggestions for dealing with it’s presence while researching this post that I wanted to pass along.

-- Consider switching to showers – It’s a simple solution for those who do not have it in their budget to take other steps and/or are renting.
+- Consider switching to showers – It’s a simple solution if it’s not in your budget to take other steps and/or you are renting.

 - Replace your tub – If you want porcelain instead of plastic, your best bet is to find a U.S. manufacturer that makes steel tubs coated in porcelain.
 You might also want to check with them and see if they will confirm whether or not they use lead in their glaze.